thomasjungblut/thomasjungblut.com/content/blog/cloud/ansible-gitlab-kubernetes.md

 ## Overview

-Effectively it's a three step process:
+Effectively it's a four step process:

 1. add a new admin token to the instance (can be skipped if already exists)
 2. adding the service account and cluster role bindings to the K8s cluster